 KWKW 1330 AM - Los Angeles, CA (Flagship)

 KWAC 1490 AM - Bakersfield, CA

 Jose "Pepe" Mantilla

-One of the most active sports journalists in Los Angeles, he is also a popular panelist for radio and TV sports shows, and as a result, was honored with the National Hispanic Media Coalition Impact Award in 2014.
+One of the most active sports journalists in Los Angeles, he is also a popular panelist for radio and TV sports shows, and as a result, was honored with the 2017 Spanish Language Radio Analyst from the Southern California Sports Broadcasters Hall of Fame Awards and and the National Hispanic Media Coalition Impact Award in 2014.
 In addition to those duties, Pepe has managed to find time to broadcast the Olympics, MLB, the NFL, WNBA, the Pan American Games, college football and basketball, and a variety of soccer leagues and events, including several FIFA World Cups, MLS, the EPL, SERIE A, and Mexico’s national soccer league.
 He was also the Spanish voice of USC Trojans football for multiple seasons since the turn of the century (most recently between 2012-14), and provided English commentary during the 2006 and 2010 FIFA World Cups for AM 570 radio, and 2014 World Cup for 710 AM.

 A graduate of UNAM in Mexico, Pepe has one daughter, Mercedes, and one son, Andres from his late wife Ivonne, and makes his home in Irvine.

 Desde 1993, Jose “Pepe” Mantilla ha sido el comentarista de las transmisiones de los Lakers en español, y ya se encuentra en su temporada No. 25, con casi 30 años de experiencia en total.